 This always brings us back to the reason for having a website: to share information about the business, to be a resource, to be a point of contact, to build credibility, and also to be the marketing hub for a brand.
 If a client can’t easily add information to support these goals, then the website isn’t serving its purpose.

 Squarespace is a closed-source platform that is maintained only by Squarespace.
 They use rigorous security protocols to prevent hacks and malware that are standard and automatic with all of their websites.
-We have been building websites for clients on Squarespace for 4 years now, and not once have we had to deal with a security issue or a crashing issue due to a security breach.
-Again, if we think about how to make life easier for small business owners, then calming their minds about website security is a big deal.
+We have been building websites for our small business and non-profit clients on Squarespace for 4 years now, and not once have we had to deal with a security issue or a crashing issue due to a security breach.
+Again, if we think about how to make life easier for small business owners or non-profit volunteers, then calming their minds about website security is a big deal.

 Owning a small business is challenging enough without having to worry about building and maintaining a great website.
 By switching to the Squarespace platform we’ve been able to quickly build beautiful, secure, functional, and affordable websites that allow our clients to focus on the most important thing: their business.

 We have recently teamed with a new service partner to be able to offer website and content maintenance plans.
 Our ability to serve web clients with a full suite of updates, scans, and consulting allows us to offer more value and help our clients get better campaign outcomes.